eik-lib/website/docs/mapping_import_map.md

 A key concept in Eik is to align the dependents of a module to the same version.
 A part of this concept is [Import Maps](https://github.com/WICG/import-maps) which makes it possible to map import statements in modules.

-Import Maps are a fairly new concept and will hopefully be supported in browsers in close future.
-Import Maps allow [ECMA Script Modules (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) "bare" import specifiers, such as `import {html, render} from 'lit-html'` which will throw when used in a browser, to work by being mapped to relative or abosulte URLs the browser can use to load the module.
+Import Maps are a fairly new concept and will hopefully be supported in browsers in the close future.
+Import Maps allow [ECMA Script Modules (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) "bare" import specifiers, such as `import {html, render} from 'lit-html'` which will throw when used in a browser, to work by being mapped to a relative or absolute URLs the browser can use to load the module.

 In other words; in a ESM we can import a module like so: